-Recommendation: That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached Executive Summary-containing recommendations for improving the compliance assessment process in future years.
+Recommendation: That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached Executive Summary.

 Recommendation: That the Commission consider the TCC's list of obligations for consideration for the Compliance Monitoring Scheme in 2025.